Imbernoulli/Learn2Design-2026/docs/submission.md

 ## What you submit

-A submission is a single `.py` file placed in `submit/` and opened as a pull request (or uploaded via the competition portal once it is live).
+A submission is a single `.py` file uploaded through the competition portal.
 The file must contain exactly one class that subclasses `OptimizationAlgorithm` from `dfbench.core`.
 The class may import any pip-installable Python package (see [Dependencies](#dependencies) for the one exception).

+Competition entries are not submitted as public pull requests.
+This keeps unreleased methods private until the organizers evaluate them, which reduces copying between participants.

 If you need extra Python packages installed into the eval environment, ship a `requirements.txt` next to your `.py` file.
-If you need to bundle weights or data files, place them in the same directory and load them by relative path your whole submission directory is mounted read-only inside the container.
+If you need to bundle weights or data files, place them in the same directory and load them by relative path;
+your whole submission directory is mounted read-only inside the container.

 ---